FAFSA

 There is no penalty for filing the FAFSA and choosing not to pursue secondary education or training.
 A completed FAFSA can only help.

 Even if you know you are not eligible for federal funding, it is still advantageous to fill out the FAFSA.
-Schools could decide to offer you more aid if they see you completed FAFSA and were not deemed eligible for any need-based aid.
+Schools could decide to offer you more aid if they see you completed FAFSA and were not deemed eligible for any federal need-based aid.

 Filing the FAFSA